 The simplest way to obtain Eurostat’s wide range of statistical information is through its website.
-Eurostat provides users with free access to its databases and all of its publications in portable document format (PDF) via the internet.
+Eurostat provides users with free access to its databases and all of its publications.
 The website is updated daily and presents the latest and most comprehensive statistical information available on the European Union (EU), its Member States, EFTA countries, as well as candidate countries and potential candidates.
 It also provides access to a narrower range of data covering other non-member countries, for example, other neighbouring countries (principally those to the east and south), as well as other major economies, such as Japan or the United States.

 The information on Eurostat’s website under the heading of ‘Browse statistics by theme’ (alternatively, click on ‘Data > Browse statistics by theme’ in the top menu bar of most webpages on the Eurostat website) provides links to:

 - EU policy indicators (statistics for European policies and high-priority initiatives);

 - Population and social conditions;

 - Industry, trade and services;

 For each of these themes, the user is presented with a range of different subthemes.
 These subthemes are presented through ‘dedicated sections’ on each subject area, with links to information for data (main tables and databases), legislation, methodology, publications and other background information.

 Data navigation tree

 The majority of Eurostat’s statistics may be accessed from the data navigation tree; alternatively, click on ‘Data > Database’ in the top menu bar of most webpages on the Eurostat website.